-I want you to think about what you have been doing to remain visible in your organisation.
+I want you to think about what you have been doing to remain visible in your organisation to date.
 Has it been effective?
 What would it do for you to be more visible?
-Increase your influence?
-Increase your chances of promotion?
-Give you more recognition?
-Maybe it’s time to think about what you can and should do.

 It’s really important to stay connected through regular meetings – love them or loathe them.
 You should, if working effectively, be having an increased number of meetings via video call from home.

-Take a moment to reset between calls (or switching from washing the dishes), get your head in the game clear with what you want to achieve and how you need to show up.
-Make sure you attend promptly, especially if it’s a one on one meeting, 2 minutes can feel like a long time in the virtual world.
+Also, always take a moment to reset between calls (or switching from washing the dishes).
+You need to get your head in the game so you’re clear with what you want to achieve and how you need to show up.
+Make sure you attend promptly, especially if it’s a one-on-one meeting, 2 minutes can feel like a long time in the virtual world.